mnikolop/case3-swedish-energy/README.md

 ### Region selection

 The dataset contains information for all 312 regions in sweden.
-There was a selction of the following regions to reduce the amount of data proccessed in this version of teh project.
+There was a selction of the following regions to reduce the amount of data proccessed in this version of the project.

 - 0160 T�by
 - 0117 �ster�ker